Preparing to Upgrade to CHT 5.0

 A recurring problem seen on production deployments was that, over time, CHT administrators would use the CHT administration interface to upgrade.
 Then, during a migration or a restore from backup, Kubernetes administrators would inadvertently downgrade a CHT instance by using an out of date Helm chart.

-To avoid this situation, the “Upgrade” button has been removed from Kubernetes based deployments, so only the “Stage” button will show.
+To avoid this situation, starting with 5.0.0, the “Upgrade” button has been removed from Kubernetes based deployments, so only the “Stage” button will show.
 Here is a mockup of what it look like:

 Background information: